Meteor-Sage/DAMCN/README.md

 ## Abstract

 Metallic corrosion in urban systems is costly and hazardous.
-Current detection methods are inaccurate.
 A new method, DAMCN, using dual attention modules, has been developed to detect corrosion regions from digital images collected by unmanned aerial vehicles.

 ## Structure: